rutvay/WebScrapping/README.md

 # WebScrapping
-This project uses Python to web scrape and compare different prices
+This project uses Python to web scrape and compare prices of a particular product on different websites